 - To understand and remove the obstacles which inhibit the court and the prison service from development in accordance with international human rights standards.

 To achieve these aims we currently carry out six high-impact low-cost activities:

 1) Distribution of ‘Understanding your Right to Bail’ booklets/posters to Magistrates’ Courts and Police Stations (copy of booklet enclosed).

 2) Installation of speaker systems at police/court holding cells to play recorded audio tapes explaining how and when to apply for bail.

 3) Discussion groups with Magistrates and Police Officers to explore ways of making the justice system more accessible for the poor and vulnerable.

-4) Providing a toll-free Paralegal Advice Line for detainees and family members of those arrested.
+4) Providing legal advice and assistance through our toll-free Paralegal Advice Line for detainees and family members of those arrested.

 5) Facilitation of Camp Courts: These are special court sessions, facilitated by CHREAA with the authorisation of the Court, where judges are brought to the prison to consider bail applications from those charged with minor offences, or whose remand warrants have expired or where the accused is particularly vulnerable

 6) Community Theatre: MBP has partnered with Nkhokwe Arts Group, a group of ex-prisoner community mobilisers who use their theatre skills to educate communities and prisoners on their right to bail.